Pizzan8t0r/Jim-s-Burgers/README.md

 ![100-service-lifecycle](https://user-images.githubusercontent.com/131811220/235535380-475c3666-8eec-4e20-a214-c648bba94c7a.png)
 To use service workers in production, the application MUST be hosted on a web server using HTTPS.
 The browser makes an exception for localhost in development if you have an Express.js server, because you can use Chrome DevTools to test the service worker.
+Service workers do NOT need webpack to work.
+Because the application is already using webpack, we'll only need to prepend the names of the JavaScript files to cache in the dist/ folder.
+Other than that, the steps to add a service worker to an application without webpack are exactly the same.
+Service workers run before the window object has even been created.
+So instead we use the self keyword to instantiate listeners on the service worker.
+The context of self here refers to the service worker object.
+Service workers allow us to cache data, including HTML, CSS and JavaScript, so that the user won't have to re-download it when navigating back to the page.
+This caching gives our application offline functionality, this works because after an initial visit, the required assets are downloaded to the user's device, allowing page interaction without a connection.
+Service workers allow us to cache data, including HTML, CSS and JavaScript, so that the user won't have to re-download it when navigating back to the page.
+This caching gives our application offline functionality.
+As you learned, this works because after an initial visit, the required assets are downloaded to the user's device, allowing page interaction without a connection.
+PWA, which is short for Progressive Web Application, describes a web app that resembles a native mobile app, and which maintains its reliability, speed, and user engagement even when there is no internet or cell service.
+Recently, PWAs have seen a huge rise in popularity.
+In an age of smart devices, phones are one of the primary modalities of content consumption.
+Therefore, it has become increasingly important that websites are not only mobile-responsive, but optimized for mobile and installable on the home screen of a phone.